-The secret for them?
-They swear that it is really good quality fresh chickpeas cooked slowly with love, NO garlic, and loads of lemon juice.
-My fellow hummus aficionados and girlfriends agree.
-At many a girly lunch feast, Stef has come laden with her famous hummus, and we are all madly licking the last smear at the bottom of the bowl.
-Her fridge is never without a bowl of hummus, and there is always a healthy stash of Lebanese flat bread in the bread bin.
-The first thing I always say as I arrive at her house wetting my snout with excited anticipation is, “Please tell me you have made your hummus!"
-So it begs the question: why am I not posting this fabulous recipe today?
-Well, as phenomenal as Stef's recipe is (I will certainly post it at a later date) it is definitely for those of you with the patience to cook fresh chickpeas.
+At many a girly lunch feast, Stef has come with her famous hummus, and we all madly lick the the bottom of the bowl with smiles on our faces.
+Her fridge is never without a bowl of hummus, and there's always a healthy stash of Lebanese flat bread in the pantry.
+The first thing I say as I arrive at her house with excited anticipation is, “Paleeze tell me you've made some hummus!"

 So, why am I not posting this fabulous famous recipe?

 Because, sometimes we don't have time to soak chickpeas for 24 hours, then rinse, simmer, and skim to get our fix.
 While I admit this extra work will yield more impressive results, I share this super quick version for those of you, who like me, are busy.